dev-ev/qc-script-PD24/README.md

 # QC_Script_PD2.4
 QC scripts for Proteome Discoverer 2.4

 Created and tested by Egor Vorontsov.
-Questions and concerns by e-mail at gmail: yegor dot msu

 The scripts collect the information from the Proteome Discoverer search of a QC LC-MS run, save the key values into a database and create a visualization of the latest QC results.
 The database and visualizations are adapted for the Mascot searches and the injections of 50 ng of HeLa cell tryptic digest.